 - Finally, click on Cancel as the ‘Command Button Wizard’ will not be needed

-(6) Next, you’ll need to add the following syntax in between the existing lines (see below):
+Next, add the following syntax in between the existing lines (see below):

-This command will ensure that the saved import steps (that we named as Import-Clients) will run if you click the button:
+This command will ensure that the saved import steps (that we named as Import-People) will run if you click the button:

-While in the Form View, press on the ‘Import Clients’ button.
+While in the Form View, click on the button:

-This will automatically import your client data (and store it in the Clients table) using a single click!
+This will automatically import your People data using a single click!

 You probably wonder if you can apply the same method as above to import multiple files into Access using a single click.

 To illustrate this concept, let’s say that you decided to save the import steps for another set of data.
-For example, the ‘Sales’ data.
+For example, the ‘Cars’ data.

 As before, check the box of ‘Save import steps.’
-Here, I chose to save the import steps as ‘Import-Sales.’
+Here, I saved the import steps as ‘Import-Cars.’

-(1) Go back to the Code Builder that contained the previous syntax for importing your client data:
+Go back to the Code Builder that contained the previous syntax for importing the ‘People’ data:

-Adding this code will ensure that your “Import-Sales” data is also imported when clicking on the button:
+This command will ensure that the ‘Cars’ data will also get imported when clicking the button:

-Now, switch back to the Form View so that you can press the button to import your data for both the Clients and Sales data-sets in one shot:
+Switch back to the Form View so that you can press the button to import both the People and the Cars datasets in one shot:

-(4) Finally, while in the Form View, press on the button “Import All Files”
+Finally, while in the Form View, click on the button to import all your files:

-In the final section of this tutorial, I’m going to show you how to create a macro that will open the Saved Imports Dialogue box.
+In the final section of this tutorial, I’ll show you how to create a macro that will open the Saved Imports Dialogue box.

-(2) Next, press on the “Down” arrow to see the list of the available options:
+Next, press on the “Down” arrow to see the list of all the available options:

-(5) Now you’ll need to save your macro.
-Here, I chose to save the macro as “Saved_Imports”
+Now you’ll need to save your macro.
+Here, I saved the macro as “Saved_Imports_Box”

-(6) Finally, create a button that will open the Saved Imports dialogue box on click.
+Finally, create a button that will open the Saved Imports dialogue box.

-To do that, you’ll need to create a form and place a button on it:
+To do so, you’ll need to create a form (or use an existing one) and place a button on it:

-(7) Under the Property Sheet, select your “Saved_Imports” macro from the drop-down list (associated with the ‘On Click’ option):
+Under the Property Sheet, select the “Saved_Imports_Box” macro from the drop-down list (associated with the ‘On Click’ option):

 The Saved Imports dialogue box will appear on your screen: